Giles Martin: Awards

 Martin has received two Grammy awards, both in 2007 for the Love soundtrack album, as a producer of the Best Compilation Soundtrack Album For Motion Picture, Television Or Other Visual Media and as a surround producer of the Best Surround Sound Album.

 In 2022, he won an Emmy award for his work on The Beatles: Get Back.

+In October 2024, Martin was given an Honorary Doctorate of Music at the University of Winchester.